Crsarmv7l/rtl_433plus/README.md

 # Fork of rtl_433 that adds some Car keyfob decoders
 You must build it yourself, its not hard at all.
-Packet information is not included in the decoders to mitigate signal creation.
+Packet information is not included in the decoders to mitigate synthetic signal creation.

 # rtl_433